There are many benefits to joining the senior group at the club.

 Take a look at what's happened at the club over recent years by clicking on the video (you will need sound)

 Nutrition and hydration are two commonly asked questions about running and i'm sure if you asked 100 different athletes you will get 100 different responses.
 However if you are looking for some general advice around nutrition and hydration, this can be obtained through England Athletics who provide some really useful information.
+Always remember to eat something after training ideally within the first 30 minutes of finishing exercise.

 Pictured above is a basic food model diagram